 To check the oil level in the master cylinder of the clutch remove the cover.
-For this purpose, remove screws 2 and cover 3 together with the rubber boot 4.
-The oil level in the horizontal-positioned master cylinder should be 4 mm below the upper edge.
+For this purpose, remove screws [2] and cover [3] together with the rubber boot [4].
+The oil level in the horizontal-standing master cylinder should be 4 mm below the upper edge.

-If necessary, fill up with biodegradable hydraulic oil SAE 10 (e.g. Motorex Clutchfluid 75).Biodegradable hydraulic oil is available from your KTM dealer (50ml).
+If necessary, add SAE 10 biodegradable hydraulic oil (Motorex clutch fluid 75), available from your authorized KTM workshop.